 Most state governments are fully aware of these conditions but they cannot change federal banking regulations regarding cannabis sales.
 This, in turn, puts the dispensary and the cannabis community at a disadvantage for missed sales and maintaining accounting records.
 BLAZEPAY provides a robust marketplace solution without any shades of grey by accepting all major credit and debit cards.
 On the recordkeeping side of things, all payments have a corresponding transaction ID linking each deposit to specific transactions ensuring compliance with the “Know Your Customer” and “Anti-Money Laundering” regulations connected to SARs.

 Choosing a Cannabis Payment Processing Partner

 When you’re exploring cannabis payment processing options for your dispensary or delivery service, it’s crucial to make the right platform decision.
 Whether its medical marijuana credit card processing or adult-use marijuana payment solutions, it is vitally important to research software and hardware compatibility, customer records integration, and state regulatory compliance.
-Many dispensary owners and managers may not know what questions to ask about payment processing options.
+Many owners and managers may not know what questions to ask about dispensary card processing options.